dragoncoder047/blog/markdown/0060_so_far_ahead_yet_so_far_behind.md

 ## The verdict

-There's enough support out there for the Gamepad API that you're actually able to play Debugger.
+There's enough support out there for the Gamepad API that you're actually able to play *Debugger*.
 That being said, it took a lot of work to get there.
 To be able to display the right button names for the controller the player is using, I had to implement some horrible string-munging code to try to parse the `id` value that the browser gives for each connected game controller, figure out which kind it is, and then swap out the button names using the internationalization string mechanism.
 There's also the code to check if the browser is Firefox and warn the user about the above bugs when they try to use a game controller.

 Until and unless browser developers get their sh*t together and fix all these problems, I'm probably not going to make any Web-based thing that interfaces with game controllers.
 The sad truth is that no matter how widely-supported the Web Gamepad API claims to be, it just isn't.